 Major Attractions: Tungnath Mandir, Chandrashila, Gopeshwar, Kanchula Korak Musk Deer Sanctuary, Ukhimath, and Deoria Tal.

 3. Harsil, where time stands still

-Whether you are an adventure freak or spirituality seeker, Harsil will not disappoint you.
-Known as the camper’s bay of Uttarakhand, Harsil is a small cantonment area located on the banks of Bhagirathi River on the way to Gangotari.
+Whether you are an adventure-freak or spirituality-seeker, Harsil will not disappoint you.
+Known as the camper’s bay of Uttarakhand, Harsil is a small cantonment area located on the banks of Bhagirathi River on the way to Gangotri.
 Besides lying on the spiritual path of Uttarkashi, Harsil is admirable for its non-touristy, celestial, unrivaled, tranquil and exquisite beauty.
-For a change, get woken up by the chirping of birds, treat your lungs to the aroma of fresh air, watch the magnificent rays of the sun turn everything into gold, let the gushing sound of River Bhagirathi rejuvenate your tired soul, get amazed by admiring the tall peaks of Bhagirathi, Trishul and Shivaling.
-And if you are the one who likes to explore and indulge in small talks then try talking to Jadhs - an ethinic group of the Bhotiyas with their language resembling Tibetan.
-Or get lost into nature’s best web – explore trekking destinations like Sattal, Kedartal, Dodi tal, Gaumukh Glacier, Dayara Bugyal, etc.
+For a change, get woken up by the chirping of birds, treat your lungs to the aroma of fresh air, watch the magnificent rays of the sun turn everything into gold, let the gushing sound of River Bhagirathi rejuvenate your tired soul, get amazed by admiring the tall peaks of Bhagirathi, Trishul, and Shivaling.
+And if you are the one who likes to explore and indulge in small talks then try talking to Jadhs – an ethnic group of the Bhotiyas with their language resembling Tibetan.
+Or get lost into nature’s best web – explore trekking destinations like Sattal, Kedartal, Dodi Tal, Gaumukh Glacier, Dayara Bugyal, etc.